 How States Apply

-For new section 1115 demonstrations, states now have the option of using an interim template to develop their own applications.
+States have the option of using an interim template to develop their own applications.
 States may either download and complete the template, or simply use it as guide as they develop the application.
-States may submit completed applications to firstname.lastname@example.org.
-In 2013, CMS will make available a web-based system that States can use to submit section 1115 demonstration applications electronically.
-This system will streamline the state application process and CMS review of pending actions.
+States may submit completed applications to email@example.com.

 Section 1937 of the Social Security Act as in effect in 2009 – This document provides the statutory language in effect as of December 1, 2009 and may be helpful to section 1115 demonstration states analyzing benefits provided to certain demonstration eligible as of that date.”